 The Best Paint for Metal Doors and Painting Yours Like a Pro

 Metal front doors are weatherproof, resistant to insects and rot, and a serious deterrent to intruders.
 Yet even the strongest metal front door will lose some of its sparkle over time.
-Painting your metal front door helps it regain its luster and charm for a serious curb appeal boost.
+You can paint over a metal front door to help it regain its luster and charm for a serious curb appeal boost.

 Before You Begin

 Decide if you want to leave the front door on its hinges or remove it.
-Removing a door and painting it flat is preferable because this minimizes drips and allows you to reach difficult spots.
+You can paint a metal door without removing it.
+However, removing a door and painting it flat is preferable because this minimizes drips and allows you to reach difficult spots.